 Ongoing data breaches at apparel companies have fueled a rising distrust that brands and retailers will need to counter.
 They’ll need to ramp up transparency, in many cases, as McKinsey explained, by specifying costs of materials, labor, transport, duties, and mark-up—a level of ‘radical’ transparency that has helped fuel success for companies like Everlane.

 Technology and social media are enabling a new breed of ‘challenger’ brands that disrupt a sector or category where incumbent players have rested on their laurels.
-To compete and stay relevant among demanding young consumers, traditional brands are disrupting their own brands, offerings, and business models.
+To compete and stay relevant among demanding young consumers, traditional brands are disrupting their brands, offerings, and business models.

 E-commerce players will continue to innovate by adding profitable value-added services either through acquisitions, investments or internal R&D. They will strengthen their lead over those remaining pure players who rely solely on retail margins and existing offerings.

-To cater to individual needs new made-to-measure business model will be the trend in future.
+To cater to individual needs new made-to-measure business model will be the trend in the future.
 Fashion brands are tailoring each garment to customer's size, body type and — in some cases — style preference.
 Businesses, such as Zozo and Red Thread, are using mobile technology to acquire a 3-D body scan for an accurately-sized garment, while others like Olivia Rose The Label -make their pieces, taking individual measurements and aesthetics into account.

-Conventional textile printing is giving way to digital printing inorder to accommodate short runs, fast turnarounds, or new products.
+Conventional textile printing is giving way to digital printing to accommodate short runs, fast turnarounds, or new products.
 The market is supported by a complex and well-established textile supply chain, of which printers are only a very small component.
-Commercial printers therefore, need to focus on more accessible textile segments similar to applications they already produce, such as textile-based sign and display graphics and direct-to-garment (DTG).
+Commercial printers, therefore, need to focus on more accessible textile segments similar to applications they already produce, such as textile-based sign and display graphics and direct-to-garment (DTG).

-Textile signage market to grow: Keypoint Intelligence – InfoTrends’ wide-format consulting service reports the market for soft signage is expected to see a compound annual growth rate (CAGR) of 6 per cent between 2017 and 2022, reaching 91.3 million square meters of output by the end of the forecast period.
+Textile signage market to grow: Keypoint Intelligence – InfoTrends’ wide-format consulting service reports the market for soft signage is expected to see a compound annual growth rate (CAGR) of 6 percent between 2017 and 2022, reaching 91.3 million square meters of output by the end of the forecast period.